 But it’s useful to keep an eye on the market – whether or not you’re currently looking to rent or buy.

-Knowing the price ranges for places in your favorite neighborhood will help you determine if living there is feasible or not.
+Knowing the median home price and average rent for places in your favorite neighborhood will help you determine if living there is feasible or not.
 And if so, it will help you set realistic goals when it comes to your budget.
 You will know how much you will need to save for first and last month’s rent or for a downpayment if you’re hoping to buy.